 Current Research and Scholarly Interests

-Human brain development and maintenance is orchestrated by a complex interaction of genetic and environmental factors.
-Our research examines how neural stem cells respond to these cues to add and integrate new neurons into functional circuits.
+Human brain development and maintenance is orchestrated by complex interactions between genetic and environmental factors.
+Our research examines how neural stem cells respond to these factors and how these responses influence the integration of newly generated neurons into functional neural circuits.

-NEURAL STEM CELLS IN DEVELOPMENT: Our studies of neurogenesis in the developing brain focus on the influence of maternal health or illness on fetal brain development.
+NEURAL STEM CELLS IN BRAIN DEVELOPMENT: Our studies of neurogenesis in the developing brain focus on the influence of maternal health or illness on fetal brain development.
+In humans, certain illnesses and infections during pregnancy are associated with increased risk of a neurodevelopmental disorder in the child.
 In mice, even mild maternal illness during early pregnancy can alter stem cell activity in the developing fetal brain.
-This leads to subtle changes in social behavior and cognition reminiscent of autism.
-Prior epidemiological studies have noted that autoimmune events, allergies, or infections during pregnancy may increase the risk of autism in the child.
-Our ongoing research focuses on genetic risk factors for autism that may exacerbate the effects of maternal illness on fetal brain development.
+Offspring are born with subtle changes in brain function that affect social behavior and cognition.
+The effects are most reminiscent of features seen in children with autism or intellectual disability.